gitforwork2/gitforwork.github.io/_posts/2015-04-02-Tracking-Allan-Mecham-DNOW.md

 Many of the above is applicable to MRC as well.
 And note that the famous Sequioa fund has a small position in MRC.

+Except price to book all other conventional metrics indicate an expensive stock.
+Mecham bought the stock at a higher valuation than the data below.
 <iframe width='700' height='150' src="https://docs.google.com/spreadsheets/d/1sO7G3Sf47B06pEZStdJ3_Vy2-UXXv5pSNT63LstmTdk/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>

+Not sure what attracted Mecham to DNOW.
+It's a bit disappointing that I couldn't glean anything on valuation.

 #Looking ahead
 In 2014 q4 conf call, the CEO Robert Workman stated that margin expansion might be delayed because of industry down turn.